My One and Only Love: Jazz standard

 When Frank Sinatra recorded it in 1953 with Nelson Riddle, first released as B-side to his hit single "I've Got the World on a String" (Capitol 2505), it became known as a jazz standard.
 Then popular saxophonist Charlie Ventura saw the song's "jazz potential" and recorded the first instrumental version in the very same year.

 As an instrumental jazz standard, it remained predominantly a song for tenor saxophonists.
-Ben Webster recorded the tune with Art Tatum in autumn 1956.
+Ben Webster recorded the tune with Art Tatum in autumn 1956 and [Coleman Hawkins] with [Hank Jones] in 1958.
 John Coltrane recorded his version with vocalist Johnny Hartman ten years after Ventura in 1963 (John Coltrane and Johnny Hartman).
 This was followed by Sonny Rollins in 1964.
 He re-recorded it in 1977, this time on soprano saxophone.
 Later interpretations came from Chico Freeman, Michael Brecker, and Joshua Redman.

 Vocal renditions of "My One and Only Love" were recorded by Ella Fitzgerald (Decca 29746), Johnny Mathis, Doris Day, Mark Murphy, Chet Baker and Kurt Elling.
 Cassandra Wilson turned the song into an up-tempo swing number.